Our partnership with Co-op

 “Sometimes I come to the group feeling really dismal about the world.
 But when I leave, I do feel like I’m not alone like I have hope, and that I can keep going forward.”

-The research reveals the importance of communities in supporting mental wellbeing.
+Our findings revealed the importance of communities in supporting mental wellbeing.
 When people play an active role in their community, they develop support networks.
-And these support networks can be there for people that need them the most.
+And these support networks can be there for them when they need it.

-When you help others, it can improve your own mental wellbeing as well as others.
-Whether it's small acts of kindness towards or volunteering in your community, it can make a real difference.
+When you help others, it can improve your own mental wellbeing, as well as others.
+Whether it's small acts of kindness, or volunteering in your community, it can make a real difference.